 Cleaning your MacBook Pro.
-When cleaning the outside of your MacBook Pro and its components, first shut down your MacBook Pro and unplug the USB-C Charge Cable and the 96W Power Adapter.
+When cleaning the outside of your MacBook Pro and its components, first shut down your MacBook Pro and unplug the USB-C Charge Cable and the 61W Power Adapter or 96W Power Adapter.
 Then dampen a clean, soft, lint-free cloth to wipe the MacBook Pro exterior.
 Avoid getting moisture in any openings.
 Don’t spray liquid directly on the computer.
 Don’t use aerosol sprays, solvents, abrasives, or cleaners containing hydrogen peroxide, which might damage the finish.

 Cleaning the MacBook Pro screen.
 To clean the MacBook Pro screen, first shut down your MacBook Pro and unplug the USB-C Charge Cable and the 61W Power Adapter or 96W Power Adapter.
 Then dampen a clean, soft, lint-free cloth with just water and wipe the screen.
 Don’t spray liquid directly on the screen.